 Avian influenza virus type A (H5N1) in U.S. dairy cattle

-On March 25, the U.S. Department of Agriculture (USDA), Food and Drug Administration (FDA), and Centers for Disease Control and Prevention (CDC) announced that highly pathogenic avian influenza (HPAI), specifically avian influenza virus type A (H5N1), had been identified in U.S. dairy cattle for the first time.
+On March 25, 2024, the U.S. Department of Agriculture (USDA), Food and Drug Administration (FDA), and Centers for Disease Control and Prevention (CDC) announced that highly pathogenic avian influenza (HPAI), specifically avian influenza virus type A (H5N1), had been identified in U.S. dairy cattle for the first time.
 Here are important details on this rapidly evolving situation:

 - Tests so far indicate that the virus detected in dairy cattle is H5N1, Eurasian lineage goose/Guangdong clade 2.3.4.4b.
 This is the same clade that has been affecting wild birds and commercial poultry flocks and that has caused sporadic infections in several species of wild and domestic mammals in the United States.

-- The spread of the H5N1 virus within and among herds indicates that bovine-to-bovine spread occurs.
+- The spread of H5N1 within and among herds indicates that bovine-to-bovine spread occurs.
 Overall, animal movement is a recognized risk for disease transmission.
 Evidence also indicates that the virus can spread from dairy cattle premises to nearby poultry facilities.
 Potential risk factors for local transmission between facilities include shared personnel between premises; shared, uncleaned vehicles and equipment between premises; and frequent visitors on/off premises.

 - Canada has tightened import requirements on dairy cattle from the United States.

-- Testing conducted thus far has not found changes in the virus that would make it more transmissible to humans.
+- Testing thus far has not found changes in the virus that would make it more transmissible to humans.

 Impact on other animals and public health

-- So far, at least 35 cats have tested positive for avian influenza virus type A (H5N1) in states where the virus also has been found in dairy cattle.
-In cats—a species previously known to contract the virus, illness reportedly has been severe, manifesting as neurological signs, copious oculonasal discharge, and a high mortality rate.
-These findings reinforce the importance of keeping pets away from wild birds, rodents, and raw milk or colostrum.
-The CDC advises veterinary staff to take precautions when working in close contact with cats with confirmed or suspected exposure to HPAI.
+- Dozens of domestic cats have tested positive for H5N1 in states where the virus also has been found in dairy cattle.
+Big cats (e.g., mountain lions, tigers, leopards, and bobcats) have been affected as well.
+In cats—a species previously known to contract the virus, illness reportedly has been severe, manifesting as neurological signs, severe depression, copious oculonasal discharge, and other respiratory signs, often progressing rapidly to death.
+Recent investigations implicate food as a source of infection, most often unpasteurized milk and raw or undercooked meat (e.g., poultry)—including retail pet diets containing raw meat.
+Cats that share homes with dairy or poultry farm workers in areas where H5N1 is circulating also may be at risk.
+These and other findings reinforce the importance of keeping pets away from wild birds, raw milk or colostrum, and raw or undercooked meat and taking other measures to prevent H5N1 transmission.
+The CDC advises veterinary staff to take precautions when working in close contact with cats with confirmed or suspected exposure to the virus.
+Find more details on H5N1 in cats here.

 Impact on food safety